 - Present or past alcohol or drug abuse--25% of men and women with addictions have depression.

-The main characteristic of atypical depression that distinguishes it from key depression is mood reactivity.
+The major characteristic of atypical depression that distinguishes it from key depression is mood reactivity.
 In other words, the individual with atypical depression will see his or her mood enhance if some thing positive happens.
 In key, or melancholic, depression, positive changes won't bring on a change in mood.
-Furthermore, diagnostic criteria call for a minimum of two with the following signs and symptoms to accompany the mood reactivity:
+In addition, diagnostic criteria call for a minimum of two from the following signs and symptoms to accompany the mood reactivity:

 - sleeping too significantly (hypersomnia)